History of Italian Majolica Ceramics

-The ancient Republic of Pisa was the seaport where, in the 13th Century, ceramics from Majorca were unloaded and then transported inland on the Arno River, going through Montelupo Fiorentino giving to this Tuscan ceramic center the historical advantage of a first look at how Hispano-Moorish ceramics were made.
+The ancient Republic of Pisa was the seaport where, in the 13th Century, ceramics from Majorca were unloaded and then transported inland on the Arno River, going through Montelupo Florentino giving to this Tuscan ceramic center the historical advantage of a first look at how Hispano-Moorish ceramics were made.
 How about Umbria?
 Little known is the fact that Orvieto, right in the center of Italy, was one of the first Italian Maiolica centers.
-This flourishing medieval town of Etruscan origin, had access to its own seaport, Orbetello, through the Tiber river.
-The 13th century Orvieto pottery, painted mostly with brown and green colors, was so prized that Arabs were buying it for their eastern Mediterranean markets.
+This flourishing medieval town of Etruscan origin, had access to its own seaport, Orbetello through the Tiber River.
+The 13th century Orvieto pottery, painted mostly with brown and green colors, was so prized that it was traded and sold throughout the Arab world particularly in their eastern Mediterranean markets.

 Maiolica undoubtedly has a great appeal for many people and for many artists - Picasso for example.
 The main reason probably is that the creative process of making Maiolica remains the same as it was 500 years ago.
 The potter may now have an electric wheel, instead of pushing a pedal to throw the clay.
-The wood burning kilns have been replaced by electric kilns, but all the work that goes into creating a Maiolica piece follows the same ancient tradition, ... especially hand painting, where quality and artistry define a true Maiolica piece.
+The wood burning kilns have been replaced by electric and gas kilns, but all the work that goes into creating a Maiolica piece follows the same ancient tradition, ... especially hand painting “dipinto a mano,” where quality and artistry define a true Maiolica piece.